Discord Not Working: 2025 Troubleshooting Guide

 In the processes tab, find Discord in the list of apps.
 Right-click it, and click “end task.”
 Try to open Discord again; it should be working now.

-The last resort is to restart your computer.
+You should restart your computer as a last resort when Discord won’t open due to background apps or games causing conflicts.
 If there is a background app or game that’s causing issues with Discord, restarting your computer will close it, and you’ll be able to open the app again.

 Right-click the “start” button, and from the “shut down or sign out” menu, choose “restart.”
 Wait for your device to restart and try running Discord again.

-Discord’s overlay feature is a great way of keeping track of who’s in the voice channels you’re talking in while you’re gaming.
+Discord overlay is not working usually because overlay isn’t enabled for the game you’re playing, or hardware acceleration is causing issues with the overlay feature.
 It takes up minimal space on your screen and you can customize its size and placement.
 However, it sometimes fails to load when you open your game, which can be frustrating.

 The two most common reasons for this are if overlay isn’t enabled for the game you’re playing, or hardware acceleration is causing issues with the overlay feature.